joegen/opalvoip-ptlib/ReadMe.txt

     to compile the various libraries in a manner suitable for use by PTLib under Windows.

-3. In VisualStudio v5/6 open the ptlib.dsw file in the ptlib top directory.
-    If you have the minimum library it will come up with several requests to find .dsp files, just cancel past these.

-    In VisualStudio v7 open the ptlib.sln file in the ptlib top directory.
+5. You can then build the entire solution for Release, Debug and No Trace versions as you require.

-4. That's it, now you're on your own!
+5. That's it, now you're on your own!